 At the end of the lunch, whomever is going to host church the next time will take the white supply wagon back with them.

 All the farmers have giant workhorses.
 These massive animals have shaggy patches near their hooves and are quite tall.
 They work in groups of eight, making two trips up and down the field.
-Then that team will rest while the farmer switches them out for a fresh team.
+Then that team will rest while the farmer switches the large animals out for a fresh team.

 When you toodle around Elkhart County, you may notice little buildings at the bottom of every driveway.
-These are actually phone booths!
+These are actually phone booths.
 No, they aren’t for chatty Amish teens–the phone inside is used only in case of an emergency.
+Some Amish men will also use computers in order to grow their businesses.

 Nappanee, Indiana in Elkhart County